asgr/ProFound/README.md

 All the info on binaries is here: <https://cloud.r-project.org/bin/linux/>

-If you have a poorly supported version of Linux (e.g. CentOS) you will need to install R from source with the development flags (this bit is important).
+If you have a poorly supported version of Linux (e.g. CentOS) you will need to install **R** from source with the development flags (this bit is important).
 You can read more here: <https://cloud.r-project.org/sources.html>

-Now you have the development version of R installed (hopefully) I would also suggest you get yourself R-Studio.
-It is a very popular and well maintained R IDE that gives you a lot of helpful shortcuts to scripting and analysing with R. The latest version can be grabbed from <https://www.rstudio.com/products/rstudio/> where you almost certainly want the free Desktop version.
+Now you have the development version of **R** installed (hopefully) I would also suggest you get yourself **R-Studio**.
+It is a very popular and well maintained **R** IDE that gives you a lot of helpful shortcuts to scripting and analysing with **R**.
+The latest version can be grabbed from <https://www.rstudio.com/products/rstudio/> where you almost certainly want the free Desktop version.

+If you wish to use the command line version of **R** on Mac (why?!) then you might need to separately install **XQuartz** and set the DISPLAY system variable via something like export DISPLAY=:0 (this is not an issue for most people however).

 ### Getting ProFound